GoogleCloudPlatform/cloudml-samples/tpu/templates/tools/README_BASE.md

 # TPU Templates

 Templates for training TensorFlow models with Cloud TPUs.
+They are minimal models with fake data that can be successfully trained on TPUs, and can be used as the starting point when you develop models from scratch.

 <TABLE>

+Note: The notebooks and the table above are generated with scripts in [tools](tools).

 ## TPUEstimator